TomatenKuchenDEV/docs/docs/autodelete.md

 ## Autodelete {#autodelete}

-The following settings can be configured per channel.
+The following setting can be configured per channel.

-The time is set using the bots default time format:
+The time is set using the bots default time format, e.g.:
 - `5m`: Five minutes
 - `1h30m`: One hour and 30 minutes
-- `6h`: Six hours after the message was sent
+- `6h`: Six hours after the message was sent.

 You can enter a time of up to one year.